What "RFQ" means

 Showing fake odds is worse than showing nothing.
 Some platforms quote a synthetic mid-price even when the order book is empty — it makes the UI feel "alive" but the price isn't tradable.
 We chose the opposite default: real odds or no odds.

 That's an intentional trade-off.
-New markets and slower-moving markets will sometimes look bare.
-As soon as a maker posts an order or an event nears its resolution time, the RFQ cell becomes a real price.
+New markets and slower-moving markets will sometimes look bare — but that's your opening: the moment you post a limit order, the RFQ cell becomes a real price, and it's your price.
+As soon as any maker posts an order or an event nears its resolution time, the cell fills in for everyone.

 In strategy cards